-For “Strobe” director Adam Berg, wanted to recreate movement without gravity, hindrances or boundaries.
-Inspired by the work of 19th-century photographer Edward Muybridge he set out to do this with stuntmen wearing LED suits, suspended from tall buildings across the skyline of Kuala Lumpur, lighting them up in sequence as the camera rolled to give the impression of a single shimmering figure traversing the nightscape of the Malaysian capital.
+For Strobe, director Adam Berg wanted to recreate movement without gravity, hindrances or boundaries.
+Inspired by the work of 19th-century photographer Edweard Muybridge, he set out to do this with stuntmen wearing LED suits, suspended from tall buildings across the skyline of Kuala Lumpur, lighting them up in sequence as the camera rolled to give the impression of a single shimmering figure traversing the nightscape of the Malaysian capital.

-The LED suits were designed by costume designer Vin Burnham and consisted of 7 layers: a base layer, a layer of LEDs, 4 layers for light diffusion, and an outer black silk layer.
-Each suit contained 1680 LED lights.
-The LED boards were flooded with epoxy, making them waterproof, a key consideration because some of the LED men are submerged in a swimming pool at one point.
+The LED suits were created by costume designer Vin Burnham for CHI & Partners, and consisted of seven layers: a base layer, a layer of LEDs, four layers for light diffusion, and an outer black silk layer.
+Each suit contained 1680 LEDs.
+The LED boards were flooded with epoxy, making them waterproof, a key consideration because some of the LED men were submerged in a swimming pool at one point.

-Adam Wright commissioned James O’Connor from Amati.com to developed a custom wireless computer system using DMX software to control the light on the suits, allowing the crew to remotely control and monitor each suit individually and light them up sequentially even when the stuntmen were suspended in mid-air.
+Adam Wright commissioned James O’Connor from Amati.com to develop a custom wireless computer system using DMX software to control the light on the suits, allowing the crew to remotely control and monitor each suit individually, and light them up sequentially even when the stuntmen were suspended in mid-air.

 Behind the scenes shorts: